 “7 Thou shalt not take the name of the LORD thy God in vain; for the

 LORD will not hold him guiltless that taketh his name in vain.
 8 Remember the

 sabbath day, to keep it holy.”
 (Ex.
 20)

-The law on the Sabbath was given by God at the creation, was given to Moses, and
+The law on the Sabbath was given by God after the creation, was given to Adam

 was to be obeyed by all generations in perpetuity.